 Migrate from ADK

 Move a Google ADK project into Connic.
-The connic migrate CLI handles the initial conversion, then you clean up the parts that need manual attention.
+The connic migrate CLI handles the initial conversion.
+After that, you clean up the parts that need manual attention.

 Concept mapping